 - How is the pandemic likely to have affected job satisfaction?

 You’ve had a busy day at work.
 You check your watch; it’s almost 5pm.
 You should be packing soon – except, your boss is still in their office.
 You shouldn’t really be seen leaving before your boss, should you?
 You don’t want to be branded as ‘that guy’ – the one who is ‘not committed’, ‘not willing to go the extra mile’, ‘not flexible enough’, first out of the door’ – you don’t want to have that label pinned on your performance appraisal.
 After all, your boss is still hard at work, and so are your other colleagues.

-So you wait, pretending to work – although you do not really do much – perhaps you’re checking Facebook, reading the news or similar.
+So you wait, pretending to work, although you do not really do much – perhaps you’re checking Facebook, reading the news or similar.
 And so does your boss, not wanting to be seen leaving before anyone else.
 But what example is this going to set for you and your other colleagues.
 You all wait for someone to make the first move – a prisoner’s dilemma situation.
-The only difference is that it’s you who is the prisoner in this situation, also known as ‘presenteeism’.
+The only difference is that it’s you who is the prisoner in this situation.

-What is presenteeism?
+What we have described is an example of presenteeism.
+But how would we define it?
 If you search the term on Google Scholar or Scopus, you will come across a number of articles in the fields of health and labour economics that define presenteeism as a phenomenon in which employees who feel physically unwell choose to go to work, or stay on at work, rather than asking for time off to get better (see, for instance, Hansen and Andersen, 2008 and several others).
-This is also known as ‘sickness presenteeism’.
+This is also known as sickness presenteeism.